ecbypi/paraphrase/README.md

 params.
 This will filter out the registered query params, calling the scopes whose inputs are supplied.
 If a query param for a scope is missing or empty, the scope is skipped.

+`Paraphrase::Query` will intelligently determine if the value of the query param is empty.
+If the value is an array containing empty strings, the empty strings will be removed before being passed to the scope.
+If the array is empty after removing empty strings, the scope will not be called since an empty array is considered a blank value.

 ```ruby
 class PostsController < ApplicationController